rp4rk/focused-will/discipline.md

 ### Lack of Offensive Target

 This one should be fairly obvious, when a target is not present Discipline loses the ability to group heal effectively.
 While this has not yet proven to be a significant obstacle for Discipline in raid content, it depends almost entirely on raid fight design and could easily present itself as a problem.
+A good example would be the immunity mechanic on the Council of Blood which can significantly reduce your healing done by happening during an important cast.

 It's worth noting here that specific talents such as Contrition are not considered options when a target is missing, as it's much more optimal to let co-healers heal during these moments and use your limited ramping capabilities when a target is available.
 As such Contrition should be looked at purely as a way of removing or limiting the opportunity cost of casting a Defensive Penance instead of an Offensive Penance.